3 Freelancers on Time Management for Creative Projects

 Several years into full-time freelancing, I started feeling burnt out on covering personal finance.
 My husband suggested I try writing about something — anything! — else, and I blurted out the first thing that popped into my head: “Maybe I’ll try writing picture books!”
 It seemed ridiculous, a complete departure from articles about mortgages and credit cards, but it was just the creative challenge I needed.

 While continuing to write for clients, I started reading kidlit and taking classes.
 I joined critique groups and revised my manuscripts a zillion and one times.
 I had no idea so much time went into a 400-word children’s book.
 But several years of hard work paid off.
 In Spring 2021, I signed a contract with a publisher who will release my debut picture book in 2023 (glacially slow for online publishing, but normal for children’s books).
 I also landed projects with several educational publishers who liked my journalistic background.

 Creative projects like these can allow freelancers to flex different muscles and learn new skills.
-Read on for tips and strategies from other freelance writers on how they balance creative projects with client work.
+Read on for tips and strategies on time management for creative people from seasoned experts, and how they balance creative projects with client work.

 Schedule the time